moonlight-stream/moonlight-windows/README.md

-#Limelight
+#Moonlight
-####Limelight Windows development is on hold until WinRT supports real time streaming of raw h264.
+####Moonlight Windows development is on hold until WinRT supports real time streaming of raw h264.
 We will provide any updates if this changes.
 We're sorry for the inconvenience and hope that we can get this up and running as soon as possible.

-Note: Limelight Windows is in development and is not considered stable.
+Note: Moonlight Windows is in development and is not considered stable.

-Limelight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield.
+Moonlight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield.
 We reverse-engineered the Shield streaming software, and created a version that can be run on any Windows or Windows Phone 8.1 device.
-Limelight Windows is built on the Windows Runtime (WinRT).
+Moonlight Windows is built on the Windows Runtime (WinRT).

-Limelight will allow you to stream your full collection of games from your PC to your Windows or Windows Phone device, in your own home, or over the internet.
+Moonlight will allow you to stream your full collection of games from your PC to your Windows or Windows Phone device, in your own home, or over the internet.

 ##Features